Subscription Modal Banner

 • Why you deserve a raise

-• How to negotiate professionally, logically, assertively, and confidently
+• How to negotiate salary increase professionally, logically, assertively, and confidently

 Are you ready now to ask for a higher salary?
 Good luck!
-Whether it results in an approval or rejection, always stay positive!
+Whether your salary negotiation in the Philippines results in approval or rejection, always stay positive!